How to Attract More Shoppers to your Outdoor Market Booth

 You’ll also want to run it by the event organizer.
 If the main purpose of the outdoor market is based around food trucks, they may not want you handing out water and preventing some people from purchasing cold drinks.
 As well, the event may not have the proper permits for you to serve beverages.

-If you have the proper permits, are allowed to serve tap water from a container (bottled water may not give you the same return on investment) and the market organizer will allow it, idea #1 may work for you.
+If you have the proper permits and can serve tap water from a container (bottled water may not give you the same return on investment) and the market organizer will allow it, idea #1 may work for you.

 WHAT YOU’LL NEED:

-- Nice container – remember, everything in your space adds or detracts from the value of your brand.
-Don’t empty out a bunch of 4 litre milk jugs and fill them with water.
+• Nice container – remember, everything in your space adds or detracts from the value of your brand.
+Don’t empty a bunch of 4-litre milk jugs and fill them with water.
 Choose a container that goes with your brand.

 IDEA #2 – Fans